Friday, October 19, 2007

 If an off-season Convention proves necessary to meet the requirements of league business, the date and location of the convention shall be determined by the Executive Committee.
 The Commissioner shall preside over the proceedings.
 Attendance at a Convention is strongly recommended, but not mandatory.

-Section 8: There shall be a live draft, which will be conducted on the first weekend in September annually.
+Section 8: There shall be a live draft, which will be conducted on Labor Day Weekend annually.
 The location of this draft will be determined by members of the Executive Committee.

-Section 9: The in-season rosters for each team will have 2 Quarterbacks, 4 Running Backs, 4 Wide Receivers, 2 Tight Ends, and 2 Kickers.
-When all 14 positions are filled by active players, it is deemed a full “legal roster.”
+Section 9: The in-season rosters for each team will have at least 2 Quarterbacks, 4 Running Backs, 4 Wide Receivers, 2 Tight Ends, and 1 Flex starter.
+When all 20 positions are filled by eligible players, it is deemed a “legal roster.”

 Section 10: There shall be a waiver system established to drop or add free agent players to the general waiver pool.